 Tomato slices, to top – optional

-1. Make almond ricotta cheese by following this recipe.
+1. First, make almond ricotta cheese by following this recipe.

-2. In a skillet, add onion, garlic, olive oil and a dash of salt.
+2. Next, you’ll sauté the aromatics for the vegan white bean burgers.
+In a skillet, add onion, garlic, olive oil and a dash of salt.
 Sautè over medium-high heat for ~7 minutes or until the onions are soft and slightly golden.
 Add the dried basil and stir around for another 30 seconds.

 3. Spoon the onions and garlic into a large mixing bowl.
 Add the almond ricotta, onion powder, garlic powder, parsley, bread crumbs, great northern white beans, and salt (to taste).

-4. Smash together with your hands until well mixed, but still with some identifiable beans.
+4. Smash together the white bean burger mixture with your hands until well combined, but still with some identifiable beans.
 Let sit for ~5 minutes, so the bread crumbs absorb some of the moisture.